adamsilver/fdpb/05-an-inbox.md

 ### Confirming Versus Undoing

 As a safety measure, some roads have speed bumps.
 They cause drivers to slow down on roads that are more likely to cause accidents.
-We can create a digital speed bump by asking users to confirm their action.
+We can create a digital speed bump by asking users to confirm their action by asking them “if they're sure.”

 ![Are you sure](./images/05/are-you-sure.png)

 This is fine for infrequent tasks but it quickly becomes tedious when that action needs to be performed more often.
 Continuing with the driving analogy then: it's a bit like puttings speed bumps on the motorway.
-They'd probably cause more accidents, not less.
+They'd probably cause more accidents than they stop.

 An alternative approach would be to let users perform the action immediately, without any warning.
 Then, along with the success message, give users the chance to undo the action.
 Clicking *undo*, would reverse the action by restoring the emails back to the inbox.
 If only we could *undo* accidents on the road.